maltenz/maltenz-website/README.md

 ### CMS Configuration
 The CMS is configured in `public/config.yml` with:
 - GitHub backend for direct repository access
-- Collections for Hero Section and Blog Posts
+- Collections for Hero Section and Projects
 - Media uploads to `public/uploads/`

 ### Netlify Configuration